 The Five Key Areas

 All families have strengths and weaknesses.
 The mission of Bridges for Life is to identify stressors that have the most impact on a family.
 Identifying the problem is the first step to finding the solution.
 An example of this is the Quarantine Care Package Project.
-This program provides food and toiletries to families that are required to quarantine.
+This program provides food and toiletries to families in quarantine.
 The Bridges for Life team gets much-needed items into the hands of families within 24 hours of referral form being completed.
 There are five steps the Bridges for Life team follows.

 - Connections with the family are made and a member of the Bridges for Life team can begin acquiring supplies.